 MST: Mass Storage

-used in conjunction with HCC’s extensive range of file systems to enable host side file access for thumb-drives and other usb media.
+This is used in conjunction with HCC’s extensive range of file systems to enable host side file access for thumb-drives and other USB media.

 CDC-ACM: CDC Abstract Control Model

 This provides a serial interface to devices such as modems.

 CDC-ECM: CDC Ethernet Control Model